Trapper’s Camp Mobile Learning Program

 California Social-Science Standards

-The Environmental Studies Program covers many components of 3rd-5th grade Social Science curriculum.
+The Trapper’s Camp Mobile Learning Program covers many components of 3rd-5th grade Social Science curriculum.
 Below are just some of the standards ESP covers:

 - 3.3 Students draw from historical and community resources to organize the sequence of local historical events and describe how each period of settlement left its mark on the land.